schuyler-w/CS549Project/README.md

 Usage: `python predict.py [model] [data_directory]`

-For example `python predict.py model.keras gtsrb`
+Example: `python predict.py model.keras gtsrb`

 model and data_directory are optional, by default the program assumes the model is saved as `model.keras` in the current directory and the dataset is stored in the `gtsrb` directory.